- Who is eligible for OCI?

 Miscellaneous Services Offered for OCI Card

-CKGS offers miscellaneous services for OCI card holders.
-Miscellaneous services offered are:
+CKGS offers other miscellaneous services for OCI card holders which include:

 - OCI card for a new passport